Departments

 Course Title Credit Hours Description

-MABE 655 Advanced Topics in Computational Fluid (3) Dynamics (3) Modern approximation theory for Euler and Navier-Stokes conservation systems, compressible flow, hyperbolic forms, boundary conditions.
+ME 655 Advanced Topics in Computational Fluid Dynamics (3) Modern approximation theory for Euler and Navier-Stokes conservation systems, compressible flow, hyperbolic forms, boundary conditions.
 Weak forms, extremization, finite element/finite volume/flux vector discrete implementations, a priori error estimates, accuracy, convergence, stability.
 Numerical linear algebra, approximate factorization, sparse matrix methods.
 Dissipation, Fourier spectral analysis, smooth and non-smooth solutions.
-(Same as Aerospace Engineering 661; Mechanical Engineering 651.)
-(DE) Prerequisite(s): 552.
+Cross-listed: (Same as Aerospace Engineering 655.)

 MATH